-Recently I spoke with a gentleman considering whether to become a client of our wealth management firm, and he asked matter-of-factly how we are different than all the other hundreds of investment firms in the area.
+Recently I spoke with a gentleman considering whether to become a client of our wealth management firm.
+He asked matter-of-factly how we are different from all the other hundreds of investment firms in the area.
 It seems that most of the public thinks of all financial firms as “same same,” yet they differ widely.
-Here are a few of the things that may distinguish one financial advisory firm from the next.
+Here are some areas that may distinguish one financial advisory firm from the next.

 You Don’t Know What You Don’t Know

-I cannot tell you the number of prospective clients who sit down to meet with us and have no idea how to answer the following three major questions.
+I cannot tell you the number of prospective clients who sit down to meet with us and haven’t yet considered the following three major questions.

-- What return do you need in order to meet your personal goals?
+1. What return do you need to meet your personal goals?

-If your portfolio is making 20% per year but it is loaded with risky assets that are keeping you up at night and you only need to earn 5% per year to live your current lifestyle, what is the point of taking the extra risk?
-Is your plan to make as much money as possible or to have the ideal lifestyle with the least amount of risk?
-If your goals change, shouldn’t the asset allocation (and desired return) be altered as well?
+If your portfolio is making 20% per year, but it’s loaded with risky assets keeping you up at night, yet you only need to earn 5% per year to live your current lifestyle, what is the point of taking the extra risk?
+Is your plan to make as much money as possible or have the ideal lifestyle with the least risk?
+Shouldn’t the asset allocation (and desired return) also be altered if your goals change?

-If you are not receiving performance reports every so often, how do you know if the current advisor is doing a good job in helping you meet your goals?
-What does this performance tell you about the likelihood that you will meet your goals?
+If you are not receiving performance reports every so often, how do you know if the current advisor is doing a good job of helping you meet your goals?
+What does this performance tell your likelihood of meeting your goals?
 Do you have a plan in place for tracking your goals?

-If you cannot determine how much your advisor is being paid, isn’t it vital that you ask, to make sure the fees are reasonable?
+If you cannot determine how much your advisor is paid, isn’t it vital to ask to ensure the fees are reasonable?
 The US Department of Labor 401(k) fee website compared two investors who started at age 35 with a 401(k) balance of $25,000 and never contributed again.
-Both investors earned 7% per year before fees, but one paid a 0.5% annual fee and one paid a 1.5% annual fee for the investments.
+Both investors earned 7% per year before fees, but one paid a 0.5% annual fee, and the other paid a 1.5% annual fee for the investments.
 The ending value after 35 years would have been $227,000 for the investor who paid a 0.5% annual fee versus $163,000 for the investor who paid a 1.50% annual fee.
 The 1 percentage point difference in fees reduced the account balance at retirement by 28%!
 An advisor cannot control the market, but they do have some control over taxes and expenses.

 Out of Sight, Out of Mind

-We recognize that you have a lot going on and you do not always get around to completing your tasks.
-Perhaps you bought a life insurance policy years ago and have never revisited that decision to determine whether it still makes sense.
-Perhaps you never made a change to your estate documents or IRA beneficiaries after a marriage or divorce.
-Or perhaps you have not revisited your 401(k) allocation since the first time you made the initial selection.
+We recognize that you have a lot going on, and you can’t always get around to completing your tasks.
+For example, perhaps you bought a life insurance policy years ago and have never revisited that decision to determine whether it still makes sense.
+Maybe you never changed your estate documents or IRA beneficiaries after a marriage or divorce.
+Or perhaps you have not revisited your 401(k) allocation since you first made the initial selection.

-There are also certain age milestones that should prompt you to confer with your financial expert to ensure that decisions are made responsibly, such as:
+Certain age milestones should prompt you to confer with your financial expert to ensure that decisions are made responsibly, such as:

 - A few months before age 62, we suggest you sit down and go through a social security analysis to determine the optimal age for beginning to collect benefits.